RanukaDinsitha/RanukaDinsitha/README.md

 - 👀 I’m interested in Angular and Electron.
 - 🌱 I’m currently learning Angular.
 - 💞️ I’m looking to collaborate on JavaScript.
-- 📫 How to reach me...
+- 📫 How to reach me im in NZ!